conda/conda/docs/source/user-guide/getting-started.rst

   * List packages installed on your computer.

-  * List available packages.
+  * List packages available for you to install.

-  * Install and remove some packages using ``conda install``.
+  * Install and remove some packages.

   * For packages not available using ``conda install``, search on `Anaconda.org <http://Anaconda.org>`_.

   * For packages that are in neither location, install a package with the pip package manager.
-Install a free 30-day trial of Anaconda's commercial package, IOPro.

   10 minutes